Charles C. Adams Jr.: Career

 Adams began practicing international law in Washington, D.C., and moved to Paris before establishing residence in Geneva in 1986.

-Currently, Adams is partner at Orrick, Herrington & Sutcliffe, an international law firm based in the United States.
-He leads the firm's international arbitration practice, with a focus on high-value disputes, and serves as head of the firm's Geneva office.
-His practice includes major infrastructure and construction projects, joint venture agreements, intellectual property, insurance, energy, manufacturing, telecommunications and transportation industries.
+Currently, Adams was a partner at Orrick, Herrington & Sutcliffe, an international law firm based in the United States.
+He led the firm's international arbitration practice, with a focus on high-value disputes, and served as head of the firm's Geneva office.
+His practice included major infrastructure and construction projects, joint venture agreements, intellectual property, insurance, energy, manufacturing, telecommunications and transportation industries.

 He occasionally serves on international arbitration panels, and appears frequently on various news media outlets, commenting on U.S. political issues.

 Notable publications include English Supreme Court Upholds Party Autonomy in International Arbitration, which examined a 2011 British high court decision which called into question tenets of impartiality when setting up international arbitration panels.
 In 2012, Adams provided historical roots and context to current issues in an article titled The State of Arbitration, published by a leading international professional journal.
 In an article published in early 2013, Adams makes a case that as costs rise, Switzerland is an ideal location to conduct international arbitration.
 "The domestic courts take a hands-off approach, and the non-intrusion...is certainly a benefit.
 There is also a well developed infrastructure in place and compared to other centers such as London or Paris it is perhaps surprisingly lower in cost," he said.

-In addition to English, he speaks French, German and Swahili.